Support for all New Yorkers

 Mental health resources for aging New Yorkers

-If you feel lonely or isolated or have questions about mental health services you currently receive through the NYC Department for the Aging, call the Aging Connect hotline: call 212-AGING-NYC (212-244-6469).
+If you feel lonely or isolated or have questions about mental health services you currently receive through NYC Aging, call the Aging Connect hotline: call 212-AGING-NYC (212-244-6469).
 Telehealth services are available.
 The Aging Connect hotline also provides information for caregivers.

-DFTA runs two volunteer programs that are designed to build friendships and limit social isolation.
-Called Friendly Visiting and Friendly VOICES, both programs train and match volunteers with older adults to connect on a weekly basis.
+NYC Aging runs a volunteer programs that is designed to build friendships and limit social isolation.
+Called Friendly Visiting, this program trains and matches volunteers with older adults to connect on a weekly basis.

 Friendly Visiting is for traditionally homebound older adults, who have ongoing health challenges that make it difficult for them to go out.
-Volunteers visit the older adult in their home to talk about shared interests and experiences, forming friendships in the process.
-Due to COVID-19, volunteers are currently maintaining social distancing guidelines and are connecting with their matches by phone and video calls.
+Volunteers visit the older adult in their home, on the phone, or on video to talk about shared interests and experiences, forming friendships in the process.

-The Department for the Aging (DFTA) funds nearly 250 senior centers and dozens of affiliated sites through community partnerships in every borough.
-Senior center membership is free and open to anyone age 60 or older, and you can join any center you like.
+NYC Aging funds nearly 250 Older Adult Centers and dozens of affiliated sites through community partnerships in every borough.
+Older Adult Center membership is free and open to anyone age 60 or older, and you can join any center you like.
 Language services are available on site.

-Find a center near you, including centers that provide mental health services through the Clinicians in Older Adult Centers program.
+Find an Older Adult Center near you, including centers that provide mental health services through the Clinicians in Older Adult Centers program.

 Mental health resources for veterans